maiska/qubes-translated/_doc_translated/de/_doc/introduction/contributing.md

 ---
+lang: de
 layout: doc
-title: Contributing to the Qubes OS Project
 permalink: /de/doc/contributing/
-lang: de
-ref: 13
 redirect_from:
-- /en/doc/contributing/
-- /doc/ContributingHowto/
+- /de/doc/ContributingHowto/
-- /wiki/ContributingHowto/
+- /de/wiki/ContributingHowto/
+ref: 15
+title: Contributing to the Qubes OS Project
+translated: 'yes'
 ---

 How to Contribute to the Qubes OS Project